KRR-Oxford/DeepOnto/docs/om_resources.md

   </a>
 </p>

-### Evaluation

 There are two evaluation schemes (**local ranking** and **global matching**) and two data split settings (**unsupervised** and **(semi-)supervised**).

 - For local ranking, an OM model is required to rank candidates stored in c.
-  -  See files in `src2tgt.rank`, `src2tgt` here means the anchors/keys are the source ontology classes, and the candidates/values are generated from the target ontology.
+  -  See files in `src2tgt.rank`, `src2tgt` here means the **anchors/keys** are the source ontology classes, and the **candidates/values** are generated from the target ontology.
 The whole folder can be loaded using `AnchoredOntoMappings.from_saved("src2tgt.rank"` because of the `.pkl` file, the `.json` and `.tsv` files are provided for users who want to use their own data structures.
   - `AnchoredOntoMappings` is essentially a dictionary with each reference mapping (in the form of class tuple) as a key (anchor) and its corresponding candidates (100 negative + 1 positive classes from the target ontology).
   - `Hits@K` and `MRR` are used as evaluation metrics.
 Note that the candidates are separately generated w.r.t the testing mapping in each data split setting.

 - For global matching, an OM model is required to output full mappings and compare them with the reference mappings using `Precision`, `Recall`, and `F1`.
 Note that when computing these scores, mappings that are not in the testing set (validation set for both data split settings and train+validation set for the semi-supervised setting) should be ignored by substraction from both system output and reference mappings.
+This feature is supported in `om_eval.py` script of DeepOnto where the arguement `null_ref_path` is for inputting the reference mappings that should be ignored.

 - Since the subsumption mappings are inherently incomplete, we suggest apply only local ranking for evaluating subsumption matching.